b0baille/devops-test/README.md

 ### Configuration

-Find below the files you might need to modify in order to configure the launch of the application.
+Find below the files you might need to modify/use in order to configure the launch of the application.

 - config/environment.yml
 - config/database.yml
 - config/puma/*.rb
+- config/nginx/server.conf

 ### Deployment
 _Update 'production' to 'development' if you want to test locally_